Accreditation

 Co-Captains:

-• Talia Lipton, Assistant Professor of Communications/Speech
+• Talia Lipton, Associate Professor of Communications Studies

 • Elizabeth Troutner, Coordinator of Student Activities & Volunteer Services